 The trial was conducted in 13 temperate and subtropical countries between October 2011 and December 2014.
 Children were recruited in five independent cohorts, each in a different influenza season (Figure 1).
 The study lasted for 6 to 8 months for each participant.
 This period included vaccination, surveillance for influenza, and safety monitoring (appendix; Figure S1).

 Healthy children, as determined by clinical examination and medical history, were eligible regardless of influenza vaccination in previous seasons.
+The method of recruitment to the study varied between countries and was done according to local practice.
+Children were enrolled from a variety of clinics (e.g. private practice, academic centres, public hospitals).
+The protocol was applied uniformly in all countries and study centres.
 Exclusion criteria are shown in the appendix.
 Children were randomized 1:1 to IIV4 or control vaccine.
 The randomization sequence was generated at GSK using MATerial Excellence, a program developed by GSK for use in SAS (Cary, NC, US).
 The randomization algorithm used a minimization process accounting for country, centre, influenza vaccine priming status, age strata of 6–11, 12–23 and 24–35 months, attendance at day care or school, history of recurrent acute otitis media (AOM), and history of vaccination with the conjugated pneumococcal vaccine.
 Minimization factors had an equal weight in the algorithm.
 The algorithm ensured that approximately 11%, 33% and 56% of children were 6–11, 12–23 and 24–35 months of age, respectively.
 Treatment allocation was performed at the investigator site using a central randomization system on internet (SBIR).
 Personnel administering the vaccines did not participate in endpoint assessments.

 Vaccines